smetterspa/LLI_Survey/README.md

 # Installation
 ## Prerequisities
-The main code base is written in python version 3.7 and relies on multiple packages including numpy and pandas.
-The following dependencies
+The main code base is written in Python version 3.8.5 and relies on multiple packages including scipy 1.5.2, matplotlib 3.3.2, numpy 1.19.2, pandas 1.1.3.
+See the